 - Knives in Scott Pilgrim has a bit of this for Scott, but she gets over it.

 - The Wedding Crashers B-plot in its entirety is fully described by the title.

-- On the other hand, Fatal Attraction is probably one of the most memorable depictions of stalking on film, and it subverts this trope.
+- On the other hand, Fatal Attraction is probably one of the most memorable depictions of stalking on film, and it subverts this trope in terrifying fashion.